-Career and leadership expert Shannon Lyndon-Lugg shows how there is work life after a long-term career break, and shares her tips for building your return to work confidence to land that dream job.
+Career and leadership expert Shannon Lyndon-Lugg shows there is work-life after a long-term career break and shares her tips for building your return to work confidence to land that dream job.

 What do you want to do?

-If you have the time and interest, you may even be able to take up further study at TAFE (Australia), college, community college, university, or via the many free (yes FREE!) online learning platforms out there (check out Coursera as a starting point).
+If you have the time and interest, you may even be able to take up further study at a vocational school, college, community college, university, or via the many free (yes, FREE!) online learning platforms out there (check out Coursera as a starting point).

 Reflect on the skills you’ve built

-Without a doubt, as a parent you will have honed your prioritisation and time management skills.
+Without a doubt, as a parent, you will have honed your prioritization and time management skills.
 You’re also likely to have grown in maturity and empathy.
 Spend some time reflecting on the other key skills you’ve built and how you could relate these to the workforce.
 Undertake some research on the skills required in your target jobs to help prompt your thinking.

 Reconnect with your network

-You may have been spending more time with toddlers or the elderly than with CEOs and business influencers, but now is the time to get back out there.
-Reconnect with old work colleagues and reach out to old bosses.
+You may have been spending more time with toddlers or older adults than with CEOs and business influencers, but now is the time to get back out there.
+Reconnect with old work co-workers and reach out to old managers.
 Ask them for their advice and any recommendations they have for other people you could connect with.
 We know that a high proportion of roles are found in the ‘hidden job market’, which means your network can be a powerful tool to support you.

 If you don’t have that many connections to leverage, then start making some by attending networking events or one of the many free Meetup events in your local city.